ErAConD : Error Annotated Conversational Dialog Dataset for Grammatical Error Correction: Conclusions and Future Work

 \section{Conclusions and Future Work}

-Current GEC datasets all focus on formal writing.
-We provide a high-quality, error-annotated dataset of English second language learner dialog collected from an online educational chatbot.
-To demonstrate the utility of our dataset, we train and evaluate a SOTA GEC model on the dataset, deploying GECToR as the baseline.
-This project lays the groundwork for future work on conversational grammatical error correction, which includes adding other dialog domains and incorporating the native languages of users, with the ultimate goal of designing a GEC dialog system that is customizable for second language learners.
+We provide the first high-quality, fine-grained error-correction conversation dataset between English second language learner and an educational chatbot.
+To demonstrate the utility of our dataset, we train and evaluate a SoTA GEC model on the dataset, resulting in a significant improvement in overall model performance for conversational setting.
+This project lays the groundwork for future work on conversational grammatical error correction (such as adding other dialog domains and incorporating information about the native languages of users) and customized educational dialog system for second language learners.